krystofl/krystofl.github.io/_posts/2014-03-09-how-to-have-multiple-versions-of-the-same-library-side-by-side.md

 {% endhighlight %}

 Make sure you adjust the paths in the Makefile to match your own, based on where you installed the different OpenCV versions.

+The purpose of the individual flags under CPPFLAGS is as follows:
+- `-L` add this directory to the list of places to look for precompiled libraries (.so files) when linking
+- `-I` add this directory to the list of places to look for headers (files you `#include`)
+- `--Wl,-rpath` specifies the run-time path of the library.
+This should be the same as the path set by the `-L` flag

-Based on which CPPFLAGS line in the Makefile you leave in, you should get one of the following outputs:
+Based on which `CPPFLAGS` line in the Makefile you leave in, you should get one of the following outputs when you run the `test` executable you just created:

     OpenCV version: 2.4.8